paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-038-multifamily-mortgage-foreclosure.md

   (C) section 202 of the Housing Act of 1959 [[12 U.S.C.
 1701q](./chapter-013-national-housing.md#section-1701q)], as it existed immediately before its amendment by section 801 of the Cranston-Gonzalez National Affordable Housing Act;

   (D) section 202 of the Housing Act of 1959 [[12 U.S.C.
-1701q](./chapter-013-national-housing.md#section-1701q)], as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act; and
+1701q](./chapter-013-national-housing.md#section-1701q)], as amended by section 801 of the Cranston-Gonzalez National Affordable Housing Act;

   (E) section 811 of the Cranston-Gonzalez National Affordable Housing Act [[42 U.S.C.
-8013](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8013&num=0&edition=prelim)].
+8013](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8013&num=0&edition=prelim)]; and

+  (F) section 514 or 515 of the Housing Act of 1949 ([42 U.S.C.
+1484](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1484&num=0&edition=prelim), 1485).

 (3) “mortgage agreement” means the note or debt instrument and the mortgage instrument, deed of trust instrument, trust deed, or instrument or instruments creating the mortgage, including any instrument incorporated by reference therein (including any applicable regulatory agreement), and any instrument or agreement amending or modifying any of the foregoing;